Nerwyn/service-call-tile-feature/README.md

 Spinboxes allow you to create Home Assistant style number boxes with increment and decrement buttons, similar to the climate target temperature feature.
 By default the user can increment or decrement this feature's internal value using the corresponding buttons.
 Once the user stops pressing the buttons for a time period defined by `Debounce time` (default 1000ms), the user defined tap action will fire.
 Similar to sliders, spinboxes will wait one second before updating it's internal value but this can be changed using `Update after action delay`.

-Like sliders, the spinbox's action should use a service which sets a value similar to `number/input_number.set_value` or `climate.set_temperature` and the user should use `value` in a template to pass it to the action call.
+Like sliders, the spinbox's action should use an action which sets a value similar to `number/input_number.set_value` or `climate.set_temperature` and the user should use `value` in a template to pass it to the action call.
 This way the user can keep incrementing or decrementing the value until they reach the desired value, and the action to update it in Home Assistant is only called once.
 You can make this features buttons repeat when held by setting the hold action to repeat.
 These should all be set in the `CENTER` tab of the spinbox configuration page.

 You can also override the default behavior of the increment and decrement buttons by changing the tab bar to `INCREMENT` or `DECREMENT` and modifying the actions there.
 Doing so will disable the normal increment/decrement and debounce button behavior and create a button feature instead.
 Spinbox button appearance and styles can also be modified more directly in the `INCREMENT` and `DECREMENT` tabs.